ojdunn/android-2048-game/README.md

 ##### navigation

 This can be used to design an app with one Activity class consisting of a Fragment class for each screen/destination and a host Activity containing a navigation host fragment to control screen transitions.
+This project is implemented using this technique.

-This library consists of a navigation graph xml file.
-It handle the activity stack automatically, allows type safe argument passing between screens, and more.
+This library consists of a navigation graph xml file to define screen transitions and behavior while doing so.
+It handles the activity stack automatically, allows type safe argument passing between screens, and more.

 The actions on the graph represent transitions between screens.
 They include some options to have desired behavior in the screen stack.
 The option *PopupTo* tells what screen to go to when the user hits back.
 The option *PopUpToInclusive* tells whether to pop the old instance of the destination screen when moving back.
 You may want to use this option when you have more than one action leading to the same screen.